akmtaiwansoftware/docs/reference/products/device-api/curl/README.md

 template: default
 ---

-# Manual Quickstart
+# Using The Device API Manually

-In this quickstart, you will manually activate a device to act as a connected lightbulb using API calls.
+You can use Curl to manually activate a device to act as a connected lightbulb using API calls.
+This document will step you through the process.

 **NOTE:** This simulator script uses the [HTTP Device API](http://docs.exosite.com/reference/products/device-api/http/).